tttor/ml-foundation/method/optim/hfo/kfra_botev_2017.md

   Hessian is not guaranteed to be PSD.
   * A Newton update could therefore lead to an increase in the error.
   * A common PSD approximation to the Hessian is the Gauss-Newton (GN) matrix
+* KFAC is less generally appli- cable since it requires the network to define a probabilistic model on its output.
+Furthermore, for non-exponential fam- ily models, the Gauss-Newton and Fisher approaches are in general different.
+* Martens (2010) and Martens & Sutskever (2011) exploited
+the fact that full Gauss-Newton matrix-vector products can be computed efficiently using a form of automatic differ- entiation.

 ## comment
 * ?: transfer functions?